Skip to primary navigation Skip to content Skip to footer

 AS (Don't plan to take exam)

-The Advanced Course extends the series of classes that were initiated in Level 1 but featuring more in-depth information on the wine regions of Texas, their characteristics, and their unique wines and styles.
-Your instructor, who is also the course developer, is Dr. Russ Kane, who is the longest tenured Texas wine writer and has followed the evolution of the modern Texas wine industry.
-He is also an award-winning Texas writer, author, Vintage Texas blogger, and knowledgeable and internationally traveled wine enthusiast.
-Dr. Kane has served on the board of the Texas Wine and Grape Growers Association and honored with their Wine Media Award in in 2009 and 2013, served on the board and as Executive Director of The Wine Society of Texas, judged in many international wine competitions, and was a member of the Texas Department of Agriculture’s Wine Industry Development Advisory Committee.
+The Advanced Course builds upon the foundation established in Level 1, offering more in-depth exploration of Texas wine regions, their unique characteristics, and diverse wine styles.
+Developed by Dr. Russ Kane, the longest-tenured Texas wine writer who has chronicled the modern Texas wine industry’s evolution, this course benefits from his extensive knowledge and experience.
+Dr. Kane is an award-winning writer, author, and the creator of the Vintage Texas blog.
+He has served on the boards of the Texas Wine and Grape Growers Association, receiving their Wine Media Award in 2009 and 2013, and The Wine Society of Texas, where he was also Executive Director.
+He has judged numerous international wine competitions and was a member of the Texas Department of Agriculture’s Wine Industry Development Advisory Committee.

-Paid students attending the course will receive a copy of a primer titled “Starting a Vineyard in Texas” by Dr. Kane’s friend and wine industry associate, Jim Kamas, a Texas TAMU Agrilife Viticulture Specialist with both B.S. and M.S. in Horticulture with extensive experience in grape and fruit growing in Texas.
+Enrolled students will receive a copy of “Starting a Vineyard in Texas,” a primer by Jim Kamas, a Texas A&M Agrilife Viticulture Specialist with extensive experience in grape and fruit growing in Texas.

-The program exposes students to unique landscapes of each of the eight wine regions in Texas: Texas High Plains, Texas Hill Country along with its Bell Mountain, and Fredericksburg in the Texas Hill Country sub-AVAs, Texoma, Escondido Valley, and Davis Mountains AVAs.
-It also delves into non-AVA regions of East Texas and Gulf Coast, and proposals for new AVAs in Texas.
-The context for the Advanced Course is that Texas like other well-known wine regions in Spain, France, Italy and Australia is a warm growing region.
-However, it also has incursions of chilling cold in the Spring, Fall and Winter.
-The issues this situation brings to Texas winegrowing and winemaking will be addressed and explained.
+The course explores the unique landscapes of Texas’s eight wine regions: Texas High Plains, Texas Hill Country (including its sub-AVAs Bell Mountain and Fredericksburg in the Texas Hill Country), Texoma, Escondido Valley, and Davis Mountains AVAs, as well as non-AVA regions like East Texas and the Gulf Coast.
+It also discusses proposals for new AVAs in Texas.
+The Advanced Course contextualizes Texas as a warm growing region, similar to renowned wine regions in Spain, France, Italy, and Australia, but with the added complexity of sporadic chilling cold in spring, fall, and winter.
+The impact of these conditions on Texas winegrowing and winemaking will be thoroughly examined.

 Course Highlights

-• A “deeper dive” into Texas’s wine regions looking at the origins of its soils, climatic conditions (temperatures, typical weather events, precipitation, and potential effects of global warming), and remaining wine industry challenges including herbicides.
+• An in-depth exploration of Texas’s wine regions, examining the origins of their soils, climatic conditions (such as temperatures, typical weather events, and precipitation), the potential impacts of global warming, and ongoing challenges facing the wine industry, including issues related to herbicides.

-• A penetrating look at the issues that differentiate warm growing regions like Texas from cooler growing regions and the critical differences important in varietal and blend selections, and winemaker decisions, and its wine styles.
+• A comprehensive analysis of the factors distinguishing warm growing regions like Texas from cooler regions, focusing on critical differences in varietal and blend selections, winemaker decisions, and wine styles.

-• A focus on starting a vineyard in Texas and considerations for opening and operating a Texas winery, including varietal selection, natural hazards, and economic analyses and considerations (e.g., price and availability of grape varieties in various Texas AVAs, Pierce’s disease, sustainability and economic effects from herbicide damage, and a review of economic models and management of income streams for success winery operations).
+• Guidance on starting a vineyard in Texas and considerations for opening and operating a Texas winery, including varietal selection, natural hazards, and economic analyses.
+This includes the price and availability of grape varieties across various Texas AVAs, managing Pierce’s disease, sustainability concerns, the economic impact of herbicide damage, and a review of economic models and strategies for managing income streams for successful winery operations.

-• An archive of one-on-one videos with Texas growers, winemakers and winery owners discussing many of the topics that area presented in this course.
+• An archive of one-on-one videos featuring Texas growers, winemakers, and winery owners discussing topics covered in this course.

-• Students will have access to over 180 course slides (some presented in class and some given as homework reading with following discussion sessions) and a bibliography of over 100 references and resource documents used in the development of this course.
+• Access to over 180 course slides (some presented in class and others assigned as homework reading with subsequent discussion sessions) and a bibliography of over 100 references and resource documents used in developing this course.

 Wine Tasting, Blend Exercise, and Final Exam

-The Advanced course also includes tasting of selected Texas wines and a blending exercise in which students plan, taste, blend, and evaluate their wine blend creation.
-This exercise will be carried out partly in class and partly as homework with a written blending sheet submitted to the instructor.
-The blending exercise will be graded and compose up to 20 percent of each student’s final grade.
-The balance of the students’ grade will be determined by a comprehensive certification examination of at least 50 multiple choice questions.
+The Advanced Course also includes tastings of selected Texas wines and a blending exercise where students plan, taste, blend, and evaluate their own wine creations.
+This exercise is conducted partly in class and partly as homework, with students required to submit a written blending sheet to the instructor.
+The blending exercise will be graded and will account for up to 20 percent of each student’s final grade.
+The remainder of the grade will be based on a comprehensive certification examination consisting of at least 50 multiple-choice questions.

-The students will have access to a special Dropbox location where copies of the course slides (both those used in class and those assigned for homework), videos, extensive bibliography of course references and sources of related information, and supplemental files (blending sheet, tasting notes, exam answer sheet, and course evaluation form).
+Students will have access to a special Dropbox location containing all course materials, including copies of slides (both those used in class and assigned as homework), videos, an extensive bibliography of course references and related information sources, and supplemental files such as the blending sheet, tasting notes, exam answer sheet, and course evaluation form.